Welcome to AAPMBF: For our 2026 Changes and Rules. For our FAQs.

 You can access and correct most of your details online through MyPage.

-It is a requirement of membership that you advise MBF in a timely manner of changes in employment, notify matters that may become claims, AFAP membership and other matters outlined in the Rules.
+It is a requirement of Membership that you advise MBF in a timely manner of changes in employment, notify matters that may become claims, AFAP Membership and other matters outlined in the MBF Rules.

-When you become our member, you consent to us using your personal information for direct marketing purposes (for an indefinite period), unless you have contacted us to withdraw your consent.
-If you do not wish to receive marketing material from us you can contact us at any time to let us know.
+When you become an MBF Member, you consent to us using your personal information for direct marketing purposes unless you have contacted us to withdraw your consent.
+If you do not wish to receive marketing material, you can contact us at any time to let us know.
 Our contact details are at the end of this policy.

-If there is an issue relating to this privacy policy that concerns you, you may download our Dispute Resolution Policy on www.aapmbf.com.au and submit a complaint to the Privacy Officer using the contact details below.
+If there is an issue relating to privacy that concerns you, you may download our Internal Dispute Resolution Policy on www.aapmbf.com.au and submit a complaint to the Privacy Officer using the contact details below.

-If you have any questions in relation to this Privacy Policy, or if you wish to request access to the information we hold on file for you, please contact our Privacy Officer using the following details:
+If you have any questions in relation to this Privacy Policy, or if you wish to request access to the information we hold on file for you, please contact our Privacy Officer:

 Privacy Officer